vocdoni/vocdoni-node/statedb/README.md

 	of the subTree)

 Each tree has an associated database that can be accessed via the NoState method.
-These databases are auxiliary key-values that don't belong to the blockchain state, and thus any value in the NoState databases won't be reflected in the StateDB.Hash.
-One of the usecases for the NoState database is to store auxiliary mappings used to optimize the capacity usage of merkletrees used for zkSNARKS, where the number of levels is of critical matter.
-For example, we may want to build a census tree of babyjubjub public keys that will be used to prove ownership of the public key via a SNARK in order to vote.
-If we build the merkle tree using the public key as path, we will have an unbalanced tree which requires more levels than strictly necessary.
-On the other hand, if we use a sequential index as path and set the value to the public key, we achieve maximum balancing reducing the number of tree levels.
+These databases are auxiliary key-values that don't belong to the blockchain state, and thus values in the NoState databases won't be reflected in the StateDB.Hash.
+One of the use cases for the NoState database is to store auxiliary mappings used to optimize the capacity usage of the merkle trees used for zk-SNARKS, where the tree height is a critical matter.
+For example, we may want to build a census tree of babyjubjub public keys that will be used by voters to prove, via a SNARK, that they are in the census and eligible to vote with their public key.
+If we build the merkle tree using the public key as the path, we will have an unbalanced tree which requires more levels than strictly necessary.
+On the other hand, if we use a sequential index as the path and set the value to the public key, we achieve a balanced tree, thus reducing the height of the tree.
-But then we can't easily query for the existence of a public key in the tree to generate a proof, as it requires to know its index.
-In such a case, we can store the mapping of public key to index in the NoState database.
+The downside of this strategy is that it take away our ability to easily query for the existence of an arbitrary public key in the tree when generating a proof, as the index must be known.
+Thankfully we can store the mapping of public keys to indexes in the NoState database, avoiding this dilemma.

 ## Usage

 By default the StateDB has a single tree that will be the parent of all
 subTrees: the mainTree.

 The StateDB is updated via transactions.
 When starting a new transaction (`TreeTx`), you will also get a pointer to the mainTree (via a `TreeUpdate` type).
 When commiting a transaction you must specify the version for the update.

 ```go